kunigami/kunigami.github.io/blog/_posts/2021-08-31-discrete-time-filters.md

 ### Moving Average

-A classic example of filter is the moving average, which consits of taking the average of the previous $N$ samples:
+A classic example of filter is the moving average, which consists of taking the average of the previous $N$ samples:

 $$y_t = \mathscr{H}(\vec{x}, t) = \frac{1}{N} \sum_{k = 0}^{N - 1} x_{t - k}$$